Learning-Dashboard/LD-eval/README.md

 ### projects/default/params
 In the first phase of a project evaluation, LD-eval executes the queries in the params folder (*params queries*).
-These do not compute metrics or factors, but allow for querying other arbitrary values (noted with prefix 'result.', which then can be used in subsequent *params* and *metrics* queries as parameters.
+These do not compute metrics or factors, but allow for querying other arbitrary values (noted with prefix 'result.'), which then can be used in subsequent *params* and *metrics* queries as parameters.
 The results of params queries can be used in subsequent params and metrics queries without declaration in the associated property-files (unlike values of project.properties, where declaration is necessary).

 The *params* queries are executed in sequence (alphabetical order).
 For this reason, it is a good practice to follow the suggested naming scheme for parameter queries and start the name of with a sequence of numbers (e.g. 01_query_name, 02_other_name).
 Since params queries build on each other, a proper ordering is necessary.